 In Rem.
-86, we have already discussed the need for non-simple $\mathbf{Sig}^{\mathbb{M}}$ -morphisms.
+18, we have already discussed the need for non-simple $\mathbf{Sig}^{\mathbb{M}}$ -morphisms.
 We expect this to be a general phenomenon: While within-logic translations will always be represented by simple morphisms, the representation of more complex across-logic translations will require more complex notions of $\mathbf{Sig}^{\mathbb{M}}$ -morphisms.
-Consequently, we expect future work to further generalize the definition of $\mathbf{Sig}^{\mathbb{M}}$ morphisms.
+Consequently, we expect future work to further generalize the definition of $\mathbf{Sig}^{\mathbb{M}}$ -morphisms.

 For example, some translations can only be encoded if the commutativity condition of Def.
-42 is relaxed, especially for the lower rectangle dealing with the model translation.
+18 is relaxed, especially for the lower rectangle dealing with the model translation.
 For example, the semantics of description logic interprets concepts as subsets of the universe.
 But the translation of description logic into first-order logic translates concepts to unary predicates, which the semantics of first-order logic interprets as functions from the universe to the booleans.
 Thus, the model translation commutes only up to the isomorphism between subsets and their characteristic functions.
-Recently a weaker condition than commutativity was shown to be sufficient to obtain logic comorphisms in [Soj10], namely commutativity up to certain logical relations (see also Rem.
-59).
+Recently a weaker condition than commutativity was shown to be sufficient to obtain logic comorphisms in Sojakova (2010), namely commutativity up to certain logical relations (see also Rem.
+11).

 Finally there are some limitations of logic comorphisms, which are inherited from institution comorphisms.
 Firstly, logic comorphisms are limited to total translations.
 This excludes partial translations such as a translation from higher-order to first-order logic that is undefined for expressions containing λ .
 Such translations are important in practice to borrow (semi-)automated theorem provers (e.g., the use of first-order provers in Isabelle) but difficult to describe in a logical framework.
-To overcome that, we recently designed an extension of LF that supports partial signature morphisms ([DR10]).
+To overcome that, we recently designed an extension of LF that supports partial signature morphisms (Dumbrava and Rabe (2010)).

 Secondly, logic comorphisms separate the signature and the sentence translation.
 But there are applications of borrowing where a different signature translation is used for different conjectures over the same signature.
-For example, the Leo-II prover ([BPTF08]) uses a translation from higher-order logic to sorted first-order logic by creating a new first-order sort for every function type that is mentioned in the higher-order conjecture.
+For example, the Leo-II prover (Benzmüller et al. (2008)) uses a translation from higher-order logic to sorted first-order logic by creating a new first-order sort for every function type that is mentioned in the higher-order conjecture.
 Such translations remain future work.

-Case Studies In [RK11], we designed a generic module system based on theories and theory morphisms.
-In [RS09], we extended the Twelf implementation of LF with the corresponding instance of this module system.
+Case Studies In Rabe and Kohlhase (2011), we designed a generic module system based on theories and theory morphisms.
+In Rabe and Schürmann (2009), we extended the Twelf implementation of LF with the corresponding instance of this module system.
 We have used this implementation to conduct several large case studies where logics and logic translations are defined and machine-checked efficiently.

-A large number of case studies has been conducted in the LATIN project [CHK+11a].
+A large number of case studies has been conducted in the LATIN project Codescu et al. (2011).
 These include various incarnations of first-order logics, higher-order logics, modal and description logics as well as a number of set and type theoretical foundations.
 These are written as modular LF signatures and morphisms, and the overall size of the atlas exceeds 1000 modules.

-The most extensive case studies were presented in [HR11] and [IR11].
-In [HR11], we give a comprehensive representation of first-order logic.
+The most extensive case studies were presented in Horozal and Rabe (2011) and Iancu and Rabe (2011).
+In Horozal and Rabe (2011), we give a comprehensive representation of first-order logic.
 It includes a formalization of ZFC set theory to formalize the model theory of FOL and a formalized soundness proof of FOL in the sense of Thm.
-63.
+6.